Cloud Sprint vs. Cloud Plan: DoD Risks Gaps in Visibility and Control

-Over the past several years the Department of Defense (DoD)has aggressively pursued cloud migration to modernize its digital infrastructure, but without careful planning, that cloud sprint can end up creating visibility gaps and fragmented systems — hindering real-time response and stalling the move toward more proactive, unified operations, a Pentagon tech official said on July 24.
+Over the past several years the Department of Defense (DoD) has aggressively pursued cloud migration to modernize its digital infrastructure, but without careful planning, that cloud sprint can end up creating visibility gaps and fragmented systems — hindering real-time response and stalling the move toward more proactive, unified operations, a Pentagon tech official said on July 24.

 “Every agency is like, I have to go to cloud,” Steve Mathews, technical adviser for the Cybersecurity Division at DISA J-9 Hosting and Compute, said at the GovForward: The ATO and Cloud Security Summit in Washington on Thursday.